 Under terms of a negotiated union contract which expires on June 30, 2018, the Company is obligated to make contributions to a union-sponsored International Brotherhood of Electrical Workers Local 1799 defined benefit pension plan (Plan identifying number is 14-6065199) covering eligible employees.
-Such contributions and expenses are based upon hours worked at a specified rate and amounted to \$97,336 in fiscal 2016 and \$89,198 in fiscal 2015.
+Such contributions and expenses are based upon hours worked at a specified rate and amounted to \$89,023 in fiscal year 2017 and \$97,336 in fiscal year 2016.
 These contributions represent more than five percent of the total plan contributions.
-For the years beginning January 1, 2016 and 2015, the Plan was in the "green zone" which means it is neither endangered nor critical status.
-A Funding Improvement Plan, entered into by Plan Trustees in fiscal 2013, when the plan was in "critical status," calls for an increase in contributions starting January 1, 2016 of \$0.04 per hour for each year for five years thereafter.
+For the years beginning January 1, 2017 and 2016, the Plan was in the "green zone" which means it is neither endangered nor critical status.
+A Funding Improvement Plan, entered into by Plan Trustees in fiscal year 2013, when the Plan was in "critical status," calls for an increase in contributions starting January 1, 2016 of \$0.04 per hour for each year for five years thereafter.
 The increase did not and will not have a material impact on the Company's financial statements.

 The Company sponsors a 401(k) plan for non-union workers with employee and employer matching contributions.
-The employer match is 10% of the employee contribution and was \$47,175 and \$37,703, for fiscal years 2016 and 2015, respectively.
+The employer match is 10% of the employee contribution and was \$49,247 and \$47,175, for fiscal years 2017 and 2016, respectively.